eBay/xFraud/README.md

 # License Information
 Copyright 2020-2021 eBay Inc.

-Author/Developer: Wei Min, Zhichao Han, Zitao Zhang
+Author/Developer: Susie Xi Rao, Shuai Zhang, Zhichao Han, Zitao Zhang, Wei Min, Zhiyao Chen, Yinan Shan, Yang Zhao, Ce Zhang

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at <br>